DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 <img src="/images/blog/mongodb-atlas-node/sample-data3.png" height="500px">

+We are not going to use the sample data.
+I will show you how you can use Node.js and Mongoose to create a database and documents from Node.js!

 ## Connecting to the Cluster

 The last step is to get the connection information we will need to access our cluster.

 ## Conclusion